adafruit/Adafruit_Userspace_PiTFT/README.md

 ```
 spidev.bufsiz=65536
 ```
+EDIT: don't do this.
+Yes it reduces CPU load, but at the expense of frame rate.
+Just leave at the default (4096) and a reasonably steady-ish 30-ish FPS is possible.

 OPTIONAL: set HDMI output resolution to 320x240 or 640x480 (makes the scaled output look somewhat legible) in /boot/config.txt:
 ```